hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. spec:: reader_writer/1/reader_writer.tla

-:ss:`rw_1` Identical to no processes, except the ``end process``.
+:ss:`rw_1` This is identical to no processes, except the ``end process``.
 Note it's assigned to a value, ``1``.
 This will be important later.
 Now let's add another process, one to read from the queue and finish.

 .. spec:: reader_writer/2/reader_writer.tla
   :diff: reader_writer/1/reader_writer.tla